-Homeowners must assess the dangers of the site that their home occupies, and, carry out work that will reduce the threat where they can.
+Due to scarcity, often homeowners cannot choose the land that they get for housing purposes.
+They must assess the dangers of the site that their home occupies, and, carry out work that will reduce the threat where they can.
+Sites such as hilltops have no buffer from high winds, and must bear the full brunt of the storms.
 Where there has been a storm and the building is badly damaged, consideration must be made of rebuilding at a safer site.
 The government disaster organisation should be able to help with hazard maps.
-ACTION: Carry out retrofit activities to mitigate site based hazards ACTION: Assess situation and move if necessary Goal 2.
+ACTION: Use DCA maps to determine recommended use for site ACTION: Carry out retrofit activities to mitigate site based hazards ACTION: Assess situation and move if necessary Goal 2.
 Design: